 publishers can start around £20,000 per year.
 Professional

-publishers (eg law, medicine and science) are generally higher as
+publishers (eg law, medicine and science) generally pay more as do

-are salaries in publishing arms of institutions and corporations.
+the publishing arms of institutions and corporations.
+Salaries in

-Careers in London are higher than in Scotland and can rise to six
+London are higher than in Scotland and can rise to six figures for

 Bookcareers.com did a salary survey in 2017 that provides some